Our program at EVMS fosters a family atmosphere; with 12 categorical spots per year, our program is a tight-knit community.

 The Combined Family Medicine / Internal Medicine Residency is a four year program that confers board eligibility in Family Medicine and Internal Medicine.

-The Department of General Internal Medicine and Glennan Center for Geriatrics and Gerontology are working together to offer an exciting combined residency.
+General Internal Medicine and Glennan Center for Geriatrics and Gerontology are working together to offer an exciting combined residency.

 The Office of Graduate Medical Education, which began in 1975 offers 37 internships, residencies and fellowship programs which provide graduate physicians with in-hospital training by experienced medical practitioners who are medical school faculty members.
 Instruction is given in disciplines such as pediatrics, family medicine, surgery, psychiatry and internal medicine.